-This course will cover a wide variety of topics dealing with Internet development including HTML, cascading style sheets, JavaScript, DHTML, CGI programming with C++, and PHP development.
-The Linux platform will be used.
+This course will cover a wide variety of topics dealing with Internet development including HTML, cascading style sheets, JavaScript, the DOM, CGI programming with C++, and PHP development with MySQL.
+Apache and Linux will be primarily used.
 Prerequisite: COMP 170 or 150/151.

-Required textbook: Internet and World Wide Web Programming, 4^{nd} Ed by Deitel and Deitel (2007) Optional textbook: PHP Bible, 2^{nd} Ed by Tim Converse and Joyce Park (Wiley - 2002)
+Required textbook: Internet and World Wide Web Programming, 4nd Ed by Deitel and Deitel (2007)